Bhekisile/Capstone_JavaScript/README.md

 # 📖 [MeaLsDB Restaurant] <a name="about-project"></a>

-**[MeaLsDB Restaurant]** is a project that displays the list of meals.
-It displays according to the alphabetical letter selected from the API.
+**[MeaLsDB Restaurant]** is a JavaScript Capstone project that showcases the knowledge of webpack, API integration, and Jest.
+The data is fetched from the API and displayed on the user interface.
+The various meal types is displayed based on the alphabetical letter we selected from the API.
+We employ a Jest test to ensure that every functionality operates as expected.
+We use the grid layout, which aids in making the application responsive.

 ## 🛠 Built With <a name="built-with"></a>